limatix/limatix/README.txt

 dc_value     -- value classes that support units and serialize to XML xmldoc       -- representation of an XML document such as an experiment log,
-                with routines to add and extract data. dc_provenance -- Provenance tracking within XML documents paramdb2     -- Database of parameters to be written to experiment log
+                with routines to add and extract data. provenance -- Provenance tracking within XML documents paramdb2     -- Database of parameters to be written to experiment log